 Can Lacewing Larvae Bite Us?

-The larvae are actually a bit more aggressive, and there are often reports of them biting humans working in the garden.
+Lacewing larvae, also known as aphid wolf are actually a bit more aggressive, and there are often reports of them biting humans working in the garden.
 It is more likely that a larva will bite you.

 These larvae use their sickle-shaped mouthparts to bite their prey, but those mouthparts are too weak to pierce human skin.